Georgia Master Beekeeper Program

 Individualized instruction is provided through a series of classroom lectures and hands-on workshops by experts in the field of beekeeping.

-Advanced lectures for validated and registered candidates for the Journeyman and Master Beekeeper certification levels take place on the Thursday morning preceeding the Institute Proper (Friday & Saturday).
+Advanced lectures for registered and validated candidates for the Journeyman and Master Beekeeper certification levels take place on the Thursday morning preceeding the Institute Proper (Friday & Saturday).

 Training and certification for the Certified Beekeeper level are incorporated into the Institute Proper schedule on Friday and Saturday and highlighted in the official Program in blue (the less-experienced beekeepers' track).